mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

 Navigating to the Triggers section in Kestra, we can see that the workflows are scheduled to run at specific times: the green dataset is processed at 9:00 AM, followed by the yellow dataset at 10:00 AM.
 These executions occur on the first of each month, as the data is generated on a monthly basis.

 Our approach remains largely consistent with previous iterations.
-We will set execution labels to track the processed files, extract data from GitHub, and upload it to a Google Cloud Storage (GCS) data lake, where BigQuery will automatically ingest the data.
+We will set execution labels to track the processed files, extract data from GitHub, and upload it to a **Google Cloud Storage (GCS) data lake**, where **BigQuery** will automatically ingest the data.
 The core structure of the workflow remains unchanged, including the conditional processing blocks for the green and yellow datasets, followed by a file purge operation.
 The primary modification lies in the expressions within the variables—where previously we relied on manually provided inputs (e.g., month/year), we now leverage the trigger mechanism for automation.

 ```bash
 variables: